distribution/distribution/docs/content/spec/auth/jwt.md

 The registry must now verify the token presented by the user by inspecting the claim set within.
 The registry will:

+- Ensure that the certificate chain provided (in the `x5c` header) is valid.
+  - If it fails (eg. `x5c` header not present), then the registry will either:
+    - If provided, verify the provided JWK (in the `jwt` header) in the JWT is known or trusted.
+    - If provided, verify that the provided KeyID (in the `kid` header) is a known (as per configured in `auth.token.jwks` config).
 - Ensure that the issuer (`iss` claim) is an authority it trusts.
 - Ensure that the registry identifies as the audience (`aud` claim).
 - Check that the current time is between the `nbf` and `exp` claim times.